The Canadian Centre to End Human Trafficking is a national charity dedicated to ending all types of human trafficking in Canada.

-Human trafficking in Canada is at shocking levels.
-It is a sophisticated, organized crime and demands sophisticated, coordinated and integrated solutions.
+Human trafficking in Canada is occurring at shocking levels.
+It is a sophisticated, organized crime and that demands sophisticated, coordinated and integrated solutions.

-The Canadian Centre to End Human Trafficking has been established as the national voice on this issue.
-Acting as a “backbone” organization, The Centre coordinates and works with stakeholders and organizations (government, businesses and non-profit) dedicated to this issue, while advancing best practices and eliminating duplicate efforts across Canada.
+The Canadian Centre to End Human Trafficking has been established as the national “backbone” organization working on this issue.
+The Centre collaborates and works with the various stakeholders dedicated to this issue, including all levels of government, private sector businesses and front line service providers in order to advance best practices and eliminate duplicate efforts across Canada.

 Our goal is to mobilize collective action and system change to end human trafficking in Canada.

 To end human trafficking for the purpose of sexual and labour exploitation in Canada by providing strength and support to stakeholders.
 We will do this through collective action, by creating opportunities to connect and learn from each other and by building capacity, on all levels, to end this abhorrent crime in Canada.

 Our objectives are specific and measurable and will reflect milestones in our path to ensure that we continue to mobilize collective action and system change to end human trafficking in Canada.
 We will strive to: